 Today I was given the gift every mother in my situation can only dream about.
 The gift of being able to see just how adored, safe and treasured my son is when he's not with me.
-The gift of knowing "the other woman" who is also a parent to him, is actually one of the most resilient, strong and beautiful humans on earth.
+The gift of knowing "the other woman" in his life is actually one of the most resilient, strong and beautiful humans on earth.
 The gift of knowing his Dad is happy, healthy and grounded.
 The gift of knowing my baby, my tiny boy, is so loved by them both.

 "There were times when the pain was all consuming, threatening to swallow me up.
 This was not the life I had ordered for us, my baby.
 This wasn't supposed to happen to me, or you.
 I spent so many nights crying, wondering how my choice to leave would impact you.
 I couldn't hold our family together and the guilt was all encompassing.
 I couldn't stay.
 We couldn't.
 This needed to happen and I clung onto hope that it was the right decision for us all, including your dad.
 I chose to walk away with you, and that's a choice that I knew would impact us all forever.
 I promised myself I would pay all your therapy bills when you grew up".